HamadTheIronside/rest-serializer-to-typescript/README.md

 # Rest Serializer to TypeScript

-It's an app to convert a serializer to typescript interface
+It's an app to convert a serializer to a typescript interface

 ## How to install?